thapaliyabikendra/BulkImport/README.md

 # BulkImport

 ## About this solution
-BulkImport is a dynamic and reusable bulk import service that allows bulk data import operations to be handled in different projects.
-It supports CSV and Excel file formats, providing validation, unique filtering, and repository persistence.
-All the fundamental ABP modules have already been installed.
+BulkImport is a dynamic and reusable bulk import service that allows bulk data import operations to be seamlessly integrated into different projects.
+It supports CSV and Excel (.xlsx) file formats, providing validation, unique filtering, and repository persistence features.
+All the fundamental ABP modules have already been installed, making it highly compatible with ABP-based projects.

 ## Features